appium/appium-espresso-driver/README.md

 ## Comparison with UiAutomator2

 The key difference between [UiAutomator2 Driver](https://github.com/appium/appium-uiautomator2-driver) and Espresso Driver is that UiAutomator2 is a black-box testing framework, and Espresso is a "grey-box" testing framework.
 The Espresso Driver itself is black-box (no internals of the code are exposed to the tester), but the Espresso framework itself has access to the internals of Android applications.
 This distinction has a few notable benefits.
-It can find elements that aren't rendered on the screen, it can identify elements by the Android View Tag and it makes use of [IdlingResource](https://developer.android.com/reference/android/support/test/espresso/IdlingResource) which blocks the framework from running commands until the UI thread is free.
-There is limited support to automate out of app areas using the mobile command [uiautomator](https://github.com/appium/appium-espresso-driver/blob/b2b0883ab088a131a47d88f6aeddd8ff5882087d/lib/commands/general.js#L188)
+It can find elements that aren't rendered on the screen, it can identify elements by the Android View Tag, and it makes use of [IdlingResource](https://developer.android.com/reference/android/support/test/espresso/IdlingResource) which blocks the framework from running commands until the UI thread is free.
+There is a limited support of out-of-app areas automation via the [mobile: uiautomator](#mobile-uiautomator) command.

 ## Requirements